antonsolomko/snooker-andy/README.md

 * **Non ranking** games do not affect ratings at all.
 This type should be only used if players do not try to win or play not as they would normally do, so that the outcome does not adequately represent their real abilities.

-#### Guest players
+### Guest players

-Players that are not members of an academy ("guest" players) are not ranked.
+Players that are not members of an academy ("guests") are not ranked.
-Any games where unranked players take part do not affect ratings.
+If one of the two opponents is not ranked, the game does not affect ratings.

-#### Frequecy restriction
+### Frequecy restriction

-If two players play with each other too often (more than once in two weeks), their minor ranking games impact gets additional "discount factor" inversely proportional to the number of games played within the past 14 days.
+If two players meet too often (more than once in *2 weeks*), their minor ranking games have smaller impact on ratings.
+Namely, these games are counted with an additional "discount factor" equal to the inverse number of days played together within past 14 days.

+For example, if two friends play with each other 3 days in a row, the games of the first day will be counted as normal minor ranking games.
+The games played the second day will have twice smaller impact on ratings (2nd day, coefficient 1/2).
+Any games played between these two during the third day will be counted with coefficient 1/3, and so on.
+If they meet again in two weeks or later, no penalty will be imposed any more, ranked game will be counted as usual.

+All major ranking games have full impact on ratings, no matter how often they are played.

-#### Official ratings
+### Official ratings

-Reliability serves as an indicator for the players official/unofficial status.
+Reliability serves as an indicator for player *official status*.

-Rating is considered to be *official* if the reliability is positive, and *unofficial* otherwise.
+Player's rating is said to be *official* if the reliability is positive, and *unofficial* otherwise.

-This means that newcomers ratings are initially not official and become official only after they play certain number of games (typically around 20).
+This means that new players initially get unofficial ratings (default reliability is -1), and obtain official status only after they play some number of games (typically around 20), which is enough for their rating to stabilize near its true value.

-Similarly, since reliability constantly decreases with the passage of time, ratings of players who do not play for a while sooner or later (no more than in 120 days) become *unofficial*.
+Since reliability of inactive players constantly decreases with the passage of time, ratings of those who do not play for a while sooner or later (no more than in 120 days) become *unofficial*.
 If that happens, they need to play certain number of gamse to confirm their level, before returning the official status.

-#### Official rankings
+### Official ranking

-Club official ranking is updated weekly based on Monday ratings.
+Club official ranking is updated once a week based on Monday official ratings.

 ## Probabilistic interpretation